How and why Trump has struggled in dealing with the Epstein files

 Questions about the Epstein files keep coming.

-So do bits of information about President Trump's ties to the late financier and convicted sex offender who died by suicide while in prison nearly 6 years ago.
+So do bits of information about President Trump's ties to Jeffrey Epstein, the late financier and convicted sex offender who died by suicide while in prison nearly six years ago.

 The White House is employing lots of strategies to try to distract and deflect in an effort to beat back the story.
 The president said fellow Republicans, people who voted for him, were being "duped" by Democrats, said he doesn't want their votes and called those continuing to demand the release of the files "weaklings."

-Trump went on a social media posting spree Monday night, lashing out at familiar foes — former Presidents Obama and Biden as well as his 2016 opponent, Hillary Clinton, while pointing back to the now-almost decade-old investigation of Russian interference in the 2016 election.
+Trump went on a social media posting spree Monday night, lashing out at familiar foes — former Presidents Barack Obama and Joe Biden, as well as his 2016 opponent, Hillary Clinton, while pointing back to the now almost decade-old investigation of Russian interference in the 2016 election.

 He went after the media for coverage of last month's bombing of Iranian nuclear facilities, and that came after blasting the Wall Street Journal for reporting last week on a risque birthday letter to Epstein in 2003 that had Trump's name on it.
 Trump then sued the paper for $20 billion, contending that "no authentic letter or drawing exists."